Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </property>
 ```

-You can find a complete Jetty container definition [here](/download_files/jetty.pu.xml) and the associated properties file [here](/download_files/pu.properties)
+You can find a complete Jetty container definition [here](/download_files/jetty.pu.xml) and the associated properties file [here](/download_files/pu.properties).

 Jetty documentation outlines all the steps involved in configuring SSL.
-Please refer to this [link](http://docs.codehaus.org/display/JETTY/How+to+configure+SSL) for more information.
+Please refer to the following [page](http://docs.codehaus.org/display/JETTY/How+to+configure+SSL) for more information.

 {{% refer %}}
-Find a complete example with a keystore and certificate file included [here](/download_files/jetty-ssl.zip).
+A complete example with a keystore and certificate file included is available [here](/download_files/jetty-ssl.zip).
 {{% /refer %}}

-## Authentication and Access Control using Security Realms
+## Authentication and Access Control Using Security Realms

 Security realms allow you to secure your web applications against unauthorized access.
-Protection is based on authentication that identifies who is requesting access to the webapp and access control that restricts what can be accessed and how it is accessed within the webapp.
+Protection is based on authentication that identifies who is requesting access to the web application, and access control that restricts what can be accessed and how it is accessed within the web application.

-Jetty supports following realms,
+Jetty supports teh following security realms:

 - [HashLoginService](http://wiki.eclipse.org/Jetty/Tutorial/Realms#HashLoginService)
 - [JDBCLoginService](http://wiki.eclipse.org/Jetty/Tutorial/Realms#JDBCLoginService)
 - [JAAS](http://wiki.eclipse.org/Jetty/Tutorial/JAAS)

-Jetty documentation has more information about Security Realms and how to configure these.
-Please refer to these links [Security Realms](http://wiki.eclipse.org/Jetty/Feature/Realms), [Security Realms Tutorial](http://wiki.eclipse.org/Jetty/Tutorial/Realms) for more information.
+Jetty documentation provides more information about security realms and how to configure them.
+Refer to the [Security Realms](http://wiki.eclipse.org/Jetty/Feature/Realms) and [Security Realms Tutorial](http://wiki.eclipse.org/Jetty/Tutorial/Realms) pages for more details.

 ## Custom Jetty Security Examples

 ### Hash Login Example

-Attached [example](/download_files/webapp-hash-security.zip) shows a web processing unit configured to use `HashLoginService`.
-This uses a security realm file for storing userid and passwords which are used for authenticating users.
-Roles authorized for the app are defined in the web.xml file.
+The attached [example](/download_files/webapp-hash-security.zip) shows a web processing unit configured to use `HashLoginService`.
+This uses a security realm file for storing the credentials (user ID and passwords) that are used to authenticate users.
+Roles authorized for the application are defined in the `web.xml` file.

-Jetty configuration should include SecurityHandler configuration (`HashLoginService`) which will be something like below,
+Your Jetty configuration should include a SecurityHandler configuration (`HashLoginService`), as shown in the following example:

 ```xml